How ELI Works

 SENSE IT — IS THE CORE OF THE MENU.
-The four exercises — LOOK, LISTEN, SEE AND SAY; SEE ,HEAR AND SPELL; HEAR AND SPELL; and SEE AND SAY — offer the initial stimulation of the word patterns, auditory discrimination, visual perception, auditory and visual short term memory exercises and integration among the senses.
+The four exercises utilize multiple senses using sight, listening, speaking, and spelling to engage the student.
+These offer the initial stimulation of the word patterns, auditory discrimination, visual perception, auditory, and visual short term memory exercises and integration among the senses.

-DUPLICATE IT — OFFERS SPACED TIME REPETITION of the word patterns just presented in SHARE.
-The patterns start moving from word analysis toward sight word memory.
+DUPLICATE IT — OFFERS SPACED TIME REPETITION of the word patterns presented in SHARE.
+The patterns start moving from word analysis toward sight-word memory.
 Fine coordination of eye muscles are exercised for proper reading movements.
 Speech patterns change with correct modeling exercises.

-CHOOSE IT I – BUILDS LANGUAGE FLUENCY.
-Word meanings become clear through context clues from sentences produced visually only or with voice help.
+CHOOSE IT – BUILDS LANGUAGE FLUENCY.
+Word meanings become clear through context clues from sentences produced visually or with voice help.

-MATCH IT – IS A FORM OF A TEST OF WORD MEANINGS.
-Sensory integration occurs while hearing an auditory definition, exercising auditory memory, visually decoding word patterns, imaging the meaning and matching that image to a definition held in auditory memory.
+MATCH IT – IS A TEST OF WORD MEANINGS.
+Sensory integration occurs while hearing an auditory definition, exercising auditory memory, visually decoding word patterns, imaging the meaning, and matching that image to a definition held in auditory memory.

 EDIT IT — IS A WRITING EXERCISE that stresses auditory memory, sensory integration with motor skills (writing) and visual perception in writing and proofing.
 Endurance is exercised in moving from words to phrases to sentences.

-RACE IT — IS A SPEED EXERCISE that stresses auditory memory, visual perception with motor skills.
-Work to beat your time as you increase in number of items.
+RACE IT — IS A SPEED EXERCISE that stresses auditory memory and visual perception with motor skills.
+Work to beat your time as you increase in the number of items.